 Trotsky's cry alarmed his wife and several guards, who rushed into the room.
 One of the guards knocked Merchant out of combat, and the rest continued to beat him.
 He would have been killed right there had it not been for Trotsky himself, already dying, asked to be left alive so that he could confess who had sent him.
 Soon police cars and ambulances began to arrive.
 Eitingon and Charity understood that something had gone wrong and left the place.

 Silvia Agelov, knowing the lover's identity and understanding that she had used it, tried to commit suicide.

-Both Trotsky and his executioner were moved to the Green Cross Relief Post in the centre of the capital, but attempts to save the life of Stalin's "number one enemy" proved futile.
+Both Trotsky and his executioner were moved to the Green Cross Relief Post in the center of the capital, but attempts to save the life of Stalin's "number one enemy" proved futile.
 Trotsky died shortly thereafter, on the evening of August 21.

 In another room nearby, guarded by the police and lying on a pallet, Mercader, with his head bandaged by the blows received, recovered from his wounds.
 Silvia Agelov, knowing the identity of the lover and understanding that she had used it, tried to commit suicide.

 Eitingon and Caridad hid in Cuba for six months and then traveled to New York.
 Armed with false documents, they arrived in San Francisco, and from there they shipped to China.
 In May 1941 they returned to Moscow on the Trans-Siberian Railroad.